-Geological activities in the third quarter focused on developing a drill program at Burnakura with a view of increasing its gold resources in both the near surface oxide and underground fresh material.
-Historical geological data was compiled, and several targets were identified.
+Geological activities in fiscal 2018 focused on a drill program at Burnakura with a view of increasing its gold resources in both the near surface oxide and underground fresh material and collection of metallurgical samples for testwork.
+The program was successful in its different purposes and has the potential to increase the life of mine in conjunction with the early stage production plan.
+The resulting data was compiled and additional targets for extension and resource definition drilling were identified.